jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/basic-principles.md

 <p align="center">* * \*</p>

 Modern software development processes are founded on user-centered design, agile software development, product ownership, DevOps, building with loosely coupled parts, and modular contracting.
 By understanding those core concepts, you’re in a great position to understand how to **budget for**, **plan**, **and execute** software programs more effectively, and to understand the rest of these **field guides**.

+### Footnotes
+[^research]: A user story reads in form of “as a [role], I need [this thing], so I can [accomplish this].”
+For example, “as a social worker, I need case notes to be cached on my phone, so that I can access case notes in areas without mobile phone service.”
+All technical work is done in the service of addressing a user story.

+[^first]: Stack Overflow’s 2018 survey of 57,075 developers found that 85% of professional software developers use agile.
+And a 2015 study by Hewlett Packard found that “the vast majority of organizations [they] surveyed reported that today they primarily use Agile methods.”
+The process described here is not extraordinary in any way.

+[^properly]:  For more on DevOps, see the Defense Innovation Board’s “Is Your Development Environment Holding You Back?
+A DIB Guide for the Acquisition Community.”